Site Information

 The Hogback

 To reduce our impact, carpool whenever possible.
-There is livestock on this land, so ensure you close gates behind you.
+There is livestock on this land, so ensure you close any gates behind you.
 The two dogs at large (Daisy & Boaz), live here and are part of our scene.
 One will roll rocks to you, the other will closely monitor your launch.

 HIKE:

 Begin your hike up to launch by passing through the small spacing between the fence posts (you’ll need to pass your gear over the fence, it won't fit through on your back.)
-Follow the well defined trail across the canal up to launch.
+Follow the well-defined trail across the canal up to launch.
 You’ll know you’ve reached launch when you see a picnic bench on your left and the weather station a bit beyond on the right.

 LAUNCH: